TandelDhruv/Superstore_Sales_Analysis/README.md

 - Which is the most preferred Ship Mode?
 - Which are the Most Profitable Category and Sub_Category?

-### EDA using Pandas and for Visualization I used Matplotlib and Seaborn.
+### I have done EDA using Pandas and for Visualization I have used Matplotlib and Seaborn.

 To answer these questions I used many different pandas, matplotlib and seaborn library methods.
 They include:
 - Used info() to get information about columns data and datatype